 To verify the connection between Experience Manager Assets as a Cloud Service and Brand Portal, click on the Test Connection icon.

 A message appears that your test package is successfully delivered.

 Avoid disabling the distribution agent, as it can cause the distribution of the assets (running-in-queue) to fail.

-To verify the connection between your Experience Mananger Assets as a Cloud Service instance and Brand Portal tenant, publish an asset from Experience Mananger Assets to Brand Portal.
+To verify the connection between your Experience Manager Assets as a Cloud Service instance and Brand Portal tenant, publish an asset from Experience Manager Assets to Brand Portal.
 If the connection is successful, the published asset is visible in the Brand Portal interface.